AdobeDocs/journey-optimizer.en/help/using/start/guardrails.md

 * The audience and namespace chosen in **Audience Qualification** (first node) cannot be changed in new versions.
 * The re-entrance rule must be the same in all journey versions.
 * A journey starting with a **Read Audience** cannot start with another event in next versions.
 * You cannot create a new version of a read audience journey with incremental read.
-You need to duplicate the journey.
+You must duplicate the journey.

 ### Custom actions {#custom-actions-g}

 * A capping limit of 300,000 calls over one minute is defined for all custom actions, per host and per sandbox.
 Refer to [this page](../action/about-custom-action-configuration.md).
 This limit has been set based on customers usage, to protect external endpoints targeted by custom actions.
-You need to take this into account in your audience-based journeys by defining an appropriate reading rate (5000 profiles/s when custom actions are used).
+You must consider this in your audience-based journeys by defining an appropriate reading rate (5000 profiles/s when custom actions are used).
 If needed, you can override this setting by defining a greater capping or throttling limit through our Capping/Throttling APIs.
 See [this page](../configuration/external-systems.md).
 * The custom action URL does not support dynamic parameters.
 * POST, PUT and GET call methods are supported
 * The name of the query parameter or header must not start with "." or "$"